Learn how we’re working to keep the Clackamas River clean.

 Contact us if you’d like to become a sponsor of Stash the Trash — business and community partners will have their logos displayed on the bags, which are distributed at Carver Boat Ramp, Barton Country Store, Barton Park, Riverside Park, and Milo McIver State Park.

-Stash the Trash is funded by Clackamas County, Oregon Watershed Enhancement Board, Dump Stoppers, Clackamas River Water Providers, Clackamas County Soil and Water Conservation District, Oregon State Parks, We Love Clean Rivers, Water Environment Services CCSD#1, Oregon Beverage Recycling Cooperative, and the Department of Environmental Quality.
+Stash the Trash is funded by Clackamas County Water Environment Services, Dump Stoppers, Clackamas River Water Providers, Clackamas Soil and Water Conservation District, Oregon State Parks, Warn Industries and We Love Clean Rivers.
 THANK YOU!